git-pile/git-pile/README.md

 The cover-letter in a git-pile generated patch series always contain the diff of the original state of the tree to the current state.
-It may be used to apply the entire series by targeting the the pile directory instead of the normal working directory.
+It may be used to apply the entire series by targeting the pile directory instead of the normal working directory.

 ```bash